MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 To debug your code on the specified target system, set a breakpoint.
 Select the CMake target as the startup item in the toolbar menu next to the project setting.
 Then choose **&#x23f5; Start** on the toolbar, or press **F5**.

-To customize your program’s command-line arguments, press the **Switch Targets** button at the top of **Solution Explorer** and then choose **Targets View**.
+To customize your program's command-line arguments, press the **Switch Targets** button at the top of **Solution Explorer** and then choose **Targets View**.
 Then right-click on the target and select **Debug and Launch Settings**.
 This command opens or creates a *launch.vs.json* configuration file that contains information about your program.
 To specify the location for source files, add a **sourceFileMap** property to the file, as shown in this example:

 ```json
 "MIMode": "gdb",